Linda Carty: US breach of international law

 Under the terms of the Bilateral Convention on Consular Officers (1951) between the United States and the United Kingdom, the United Kingdom's consular officials were entitled to be informed immediately upon her detention (art.
 16(1) of the Convention).
 The authorities in Texas failed to inform the British Consulate until after Carty's conviction and sentencing.
 In an interview for a documentary broadcast by the UK's Channel 4, The British Woman on Death Row (November 28, 2011), the United Kingdom's Consul General in Houston at the time, Paul Lynch, stated that this breach:

 made a material difference to the outcome of this case.
 If we had been allowed, and given the opportunity to support Linda Carty, if she had been given all the support to which she was entitled and which she deserved ... something entirely different, I believe, would have happened at that trial and Linda Carty would not now be facing a death penalty.

 The United Kingdom contends in its amicus curiae brief in the US Supreme Court that it regards the US as having breached its obligations under international law.
 However, the United Kingdom lacks any legal forum to obtain redress for this breach.

 Additional information

 Carty's case received media attention in September 2009 when her image was placed on the fourth plinth in Trafalgar Square by her British supporters.

 Carty is presently being held on death row at the Mountain View Unit of the Texas Department of Criminal Justice.

 In 2012, she appeared on a segment of Werner Herzog's series On Death Row, broadcast on the Discovery Channel program Investigation Discovery.
 In November 2013, Carty's story was profiled on Investigation Discovery's documentary series Deadly Women, in an episode titled "Untamed Evil."

 On June 19, 2016, Sky Network aired a one-hour program about her case on CBS Reality.
 The program is called The British Woman on Death Row.
-On March 22, 2022, ITV broadcast British Grandma on Death Row with Susanna Reid, in which Carty continued to protest her innocence.
+On March 22, 2022, ITV broadcast British Grandma on Death Row with Susanna Reid, in which Carty continued to profess her innocence.